“Klaatu barada nikto!”

 The Spaceship

-The spaceship that Klaatu and Gort arrive on Earth in was designed with the help of none other than Frank Lloyd Wright.
-It’s rumored that the interior of the ship was based off of the Johnson Wax Headquarters, which Wright built in 1936.
+Though it is debated, according to architect and artist Paul Laffoley, the spaceship that Klaatu and Gort arrive on Earth in was designed with the help of none other than Frank Lloyd Wright.
+According to Laffoley, the interior of the ship was based on the Johnson Wax Headquarters, which Wright built in 1936.

 “…to imitate an experimental substance that I have heard about which acts like living tissue.
 If cut, the rift would appear to heal like a wound, leaving a continuous surface with no scar.”